panda3d/panda3d-docs/programming/texturing/multiview-textures.rst

 a stereo 3-D texture, which contains a left and a right view that both contain height, width, and depth.)
-When loading a multiview 3-D texture, you must specify the number of views explicitly, because Panda won't be able to figure that out based on the number of images files alone.
+When loading a multiview 3-D texture, you must specify the number of views explicitly, because Panda won't be able to figure that out based on the number of image files alone.

 .. only:: python